More "Senior" (F1)

 naturally inviting some of the "Yanks".
 The day before the

-party, an apologetic phone call from the Chelveston base told that none
+party, an apologetic phone call from the Chelveston base announced that none

 of the USAF flyers could come because of "a situation".
 The radio